himesh07/Electric-Vehicles-in-Washington-State/README.md

-## Dataset - (File too big to upload)
+## Dataset - File too big to upload

-<br>Description
-<br>The dataset used in this project is about Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs).
-Records refer to vehicles registered by the State of Washington Department of Licensing.
-Data was downloaded from Data.gov(https://catalog.data.gov/dataset/electric-vehicle-population-data) on Apr.
+<br>Data was downloaded from Data.gov(https://catalog.data.gov/dataset/electric-vehicle-population-data) on Apr.
 29, 2023, and it is used under the terms of the Open Data Commons Open Database License (OBbL) v1.0.

 Attributes
 <br>VIN: Unique vehicle identification code